-People talk about the drive down to the town of Batopilas deep in the Copper Canyon as a “white knuckle” trip invoking phrases like “death road” as their eyes widen.
-This is because of the narrow and bumpy condition of the steep and mostly-dirt road that descends 6,000 feet in six miles–and because of the conspicuous lack of guard rails (or guard anything) between you and the sheer drop-offs into the abyss that exist all along the way.
+People talk about the drive down to the town of Batopilas, deep in the Copper Canyon, as a “white knuckle” trip invoking phrases like “death road” as their eyes widen.
+This is because of the narrow and bumpy condition of the steep and mostly-dirt road that descends 6,000 feet (1,828 meters) in six miles (nine km).
+The conspicuous lack of guard rails (or guard anything) between you and the sheer drop-offs into the abyss that exist all along the way do nothing to help the road’s reputation.

 Of course, we had to do it.